cesaraustralia/DatabaseAPI/docs/README.md

 ## API on AWS server
 * pull the API docker image and run on the EC2 server
+* replace the database password
-* create a docker network and add both API and PostgreSQL containers to the network
+* create a docker network in docker compose
+* add both API and PostgreSQL containers to the network
 * make sure the port 5000 is accessible from the EC2 instance.